Meet our staff!

 As the youth’s production wrapped up, Elijah knew he couldn’t walk away from the theatre.
 So after a meeting with Kathryn, he accepted the position of Administrative Assistant.
 But this job doesn’t stick to a desk, and you can bet you’ll see him involved with sets, props, lights and more through the years.

-Current projects: learning about grant writing, starting a theater vlog, and balancing family life. (pictured with his daughter)
+Current projects: Finishing his degree, working, and balancing family life. (pictured with his daughter)